cherrynoize/clone/README.md

 ## Contribute

 This application is still in **alpha**.
-So if you want to contribute, just run clone and submit any bug or unwanted behaviour either as an issue or as a PR.
+So if you want to contribute, just run Clone and submit any bug or unwanted behaviour either as an issue or as a PR.
 All feedback and potential improvements are well accepted.